 The main methodologies used to determine business valuation are precedent transactions and valuation through discounted cash flow analysis.
 One of the main problems with these business valuation methodologies though is that there are rarely precedent transactions that are readily available.
 Even if you can find records of similar businesses that have sold, the transaction terms and specific attributes of the business are rarely available.

 Because of this, the most reliable way to come up with the right business value for your company is to share information with a qualified business broker (for small companies) or M&A advisor (companies $5m+ in revenue) to see what they believe the business will trade for.
-No business valuation calculator will be able to give you numbers as accurate as a tenured professional, nor will it be able to outline the deal structure(s) that potential buyers will offer for your business.
+No business valuation calculator will be able to give you numbers as accurate as a tenured professional, nor will it be able to outline the deal structure(s) that potential buyers will offer.

 Discounted Cash Flow Valuation